normoes/tor/README.md

 ```
 docker run -d --name tor_proxy --net host -e HOSTNAME=<your_hostname.onion> -e PRIVATE_KEY_HEX=<yout_private_key> -e PUBLIC_KEY_HEX=<yout_public_key> -e SERVICE_PORT=8000 normoes/tor

-THe keys need to be passed as hex, because they're `ed25519` keys, so their content if binary.
-You can convert the keys from binary to hex with `xxd -p <your-key-file>`
+THe keys need to be passed as hex, because they're `ed25519` keys, so their content is binary.
+You can convert the keys from binary to hex with `xxd -p <your-key-file>`.
 ```

 For more details, please see the example below.